sussii/k12.interncamp.assignment.book/content/60_Day8_9_Assignment/_index.md

 weight: 60
 ---

-# Day6 Assignment
+# Day8-9 Assignment

-Day6 is for ramping up.
-No hurry.
+Day8-9 is for integrating the quantum computing algorithm

 ### Learning Objcetives
 - Get familiar with AWS Products